-Florida State University/Traffic and Criminal Software

-Traffic and Criminal Software (TraCS) Support & Enhancement, and Training

-Improve the timeliness. completeness, accuracy, uniformity, accessibility, and integration of the Crash, Citation/Adjudication, Driver, Vehicle, and Roadway data systems

-TraCS offers a cost-effective, field-based collection software solution to LEAs across the state that would otherwise require them to each purchase separate software solutions or continue filling out paper crash and citation reports.
+policies including CJIS compliance; Maintain hosting servers and other hardware; Continue to setup new agencies and trainings; Develop new analytical tools; Expand application programming interface functionality to make ELVIS more accessible to other vendors; host an annual user forum; finalize the secondary disaster recovery site; and proactively respond to cyber security threats by monitoring all network activity, continually updating all servers, and implementing patches to mitigate known vulnerabilities.
+Florida State University/Traffic and Criminal Software Traffic and Criminal Software (TraCS) Support & Enhancement, and Training \$1,665,415 Improve the timeliness, completeness, accuracy, uniformity, accessibility, and integration of the Crash, Citation/Adjudication, Driver, Vehicle, and Roadway data systems TraCS offers a cost- effective, field-based collection software solution to LEAs across the state that would otherwise require them to purchase separate software solutions or continue filling out paper crash and citation reports.
 This data is used to develop effective, evidence-based countermeasures for traffic safety problem areas, specifically areas identified as high crash fatalities and serious injuries.
 TraCS currently supports over 26,000 users and is responsible for approximately 37% of statewide e-crash submittals.
 There are 188 agencies using this software for traffic crash reporting and about 157 for citation reporting.
-This project will continue the development/ enhancement of the TraCS software, including providing updates to meet state and federal guidelines; support current and future officers and IT staff at user agencies with technical support and training; continue rewriting external interfaces for case and form number management, FCIC/NCIC imports through various vendors and S4's Geolocation tool to work on both physical- and web-based platforms.
+This project will continue the development/ enhancement of the TraCS software, including providing updates to meet TraCS submits crash reports on average of about 8.25 days from the date of the crash to the statewide repository at a 99.99% error free rate.
+Usage: - 29,032 Users - 212 Agencies - 57.99% of statewide crash reports submitted through TraCS.
+Integration: - 100% of agencies using S4 Geo-Location Tool - 99% of agencies using FCIC/NCIC interface Accessibility: 184 agencies data on Digital Management Systems (DSM) cloud hosting site state and federal guidelines; support current and future officers and IT staff at user agencies with technical support and training; continue rewriting external interfaces for case and form number management, FCIC/NCIC imports through various vendors and S4's Geolocation tool to work on both physical- and webbased platforms.
 At this time, 188 LEAs (91% of TraCS users) are required to use the location tool for crash reporting and 21 LEAs for citation reporting.
 Resources will maintain a cloud hosting environment for LEAs at the FDLE approved DSM hosting center (category 5 rated facility).
 This solution ensures no more than 4 seconds downtime per month as operations will not be dependent on physical hardware and it is designed to fail over instantaneously when hardware fails or when the load is greater than what a physical server can handle.
 Contractual Services are still needed for FDLE Sponsoring Agency, Panama City PD, to continue to provide a daily database backup site.
-Due to increase in tech support, (# of work orders: FY18 at 3,800;

-FY19 at 4,600; FY20 6,300) an OPS IT Support
+Due to an increase in tech support, (# of work orders: FY18 at 3,800; FY19 at 4,600; FY20 6,300) an OPS IT Support position is being requested to support the demand of the software.